Edeghoghon/react-Calculator/README.md

 # react-Calculator
-A simple based calculator built with react
+A simple calculator built with react